 (b) regulations, rules, local laws or by-laws having effect by virtue of an Act; and

-(c) an instrument having effect by virtue of an Act or of any regulations, rules, local laws or by-laws referred to in paragraph (b) of this interpretation; and
+(c) an instrument having effect by virtue of an Act or of any regulations, rules, local laws or by-laws referred to in paragraph (b); and

 subsection means a subsection of the section wherein the term is used.

-[Section 2 amended by No. 14 of 1996 s.
+[Section 2 amended: No. 14 of 1996 s.
 4.]

 3. Change of name